-I knew to expect some physical changes, but the emotional upheaval I felt at midlife, I never saw that coming.
-I have always been a fairly content and positive person, but a few years ago, I noticed my emotions had started bouncing around like Jane Fonda in a 1980’s fitness video.
+I knew to expect some physical changes at midlife but the emotional upheaval I felt – took me by surprise.
+I have always been a fairly content and positive person, but a few years ago my emotions began bouncing around like Jane Fonda in a 1980’s fitness video.
 I went from content to feeling lost in my own life.
-I fluctuated between happiness, and feeling anxious and sometimes even angry.
+I fluctuated between happiness, feeling anxious and sometimes even angry.

 And I was irritated, by pretty much everything.
 Cue the noise cancelling headphones I took to wearing.
 My husband Sean once joked that it was like having a third teenager in the house – probably a fair comment.
 But teenagers are teenagers for a reason; they need to differentiate themselves and create a healthy autonomy.
 But I am jumping ahead, because I hadn’t figured that part out yet.

 Feeling Anxious & Emotional at Midlife

 My emotional roller coaster was made worse by the fact that I did not understand why it was happening.
 I had no obvious reason to feel unmoored in my own life.
 Yes, my life was changing.
 My two boys were in high school and my older son was starting to think about college.
 They still needed me, but less, and in different ways.

 It is bittersweet to watch your children become young adults, but I was actually excited to have more time to focus on myself.
 After putting a career in newspaper journalism aside to be an at-home parent, it was almost as if I woke up one day and wondered where the last fifteen years had gone.